Sunday, May 27, 2007

 Extra-Sharp Leeks Vinaigrette

-Adapted from Melissa Clark, NTY 050907)
+(Adapted from Melissa Clark, NTY 050907)

 5 tablespoons hot Dijon mustard

-I just squeezed all the juice from a lemon)
+1 tablespoon freshly squeezed lemon juice (I just squeezed all the juice from a lemon)

 1/2 tablespoon red wine vinegar (or 1/4 tsp red wine + 1/4 tsp balsamic vinegar)